 StarWind Virtual Tape Library (VTL)

-StarWind Virtual Tape Library (VTL) is a software solution that allows you to emulate physical Tape Libraries while storing data on the hard disk drives.
+StarWind Virtual Tape Library (VTL) is a software solution that allows you to emulate physical Tape Libraries while storing data on hard disk drives.
 The solution targets companies that want to completely quit using the physical Tape Library, as well as simplify and accelerate the process of data backup and recovery.
+If required, the virtual tapes also can be replicated to the cloud (Amazon S3, Backblaze, Microsoft Azure, Wasabi, etc.) using StarWind Cloud Replicator.

-This document outlines how to configure a StarWind VTL and includes steps on how to replicate the tapes to the local object storage.
+This document outlines how to configure a StarWind VTL for IBM i and includes steps on how to connect it to IBM i using IBM Navigator or SQL service commands on a choice.

 This technical guide is intended for storage and virtualization architects, system administrators, and partners designing virtualized environments using StarWind Virtual Tape Library (VTL).

-The end result of following this guide will be a fully configured StarWind VTL with replicated tapes to the local object storage.
+The end result of following this guide will be a fully configured StarWind VTL which is connected to IBM i and ready-to-use.

 StarWind VTL system requirements